Samy-Y/Skolar/README.md

 # SKOLAR
 **Samy Y, 2024**

-**ERMOS** is an innovative CMS which allows schools to efficiently manage and distribute their resources.
+**SKOLAR** is an innovative CMS which allows schools to efficiently manage and distribute their resources.

 ## Key Features